From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: From SHAP-derived Rules to Sparse ECG Explanations

 \begin{enumerate} \item \textbf{R-peak Detection}: R-peaks define the cardiac cycle boundaries and are detected in both the query signal and the selected prototype using either WFDB's XQRS algorithm or NeuroKit2's peak detection, depending on signal quality.

-\item \textbf{Peak Count Normalization}: If the prototype and query have different numbers of detected beats: \begin{itemize} \item When the prototype has fewer beats, we prepend zeros to its start and, in the alignment step, only warp the beats that correspond to those in the query signal. \item When the prototype has more beats, we trim it to match the query signal’s beat count. \end{itemize} \item \textbf{Piecewise-Linear Warping}: For each inter-peak segment and each ECG lead independently, we apply linear interpolation to map the prototype segment to the corresponding query segment.
+\item \textbf{Peak Count Normalization}: If the prototype and query have different numbers of detected beats: \begin{itemize} \item When the prototype has fewer beats, we pad the regions preceding the first and following the last matching R-peak with zeros to match the query duration.
+In the subsequent alignment step, we {only warp the beats that correspond to those in the query signal}, leaving the padded boundary regions flat.
+Although this introduces local non-physiological artifacts, it ensures that the complete diagnostic context of the query is preserved.
+Crucially, these artifacts are typically discarded during the sparsity optimization (Section~\ref{sec:sparsity_opt}), as they do not contribute to the target classification. \item When the prototype has more beats, we truncate the preceding cardiac cycles to match the query's beat count.
+However, as the piecewise-linear warping is mathematically defined strictly between corresponding R-peaks, the signal regions outside this interval, specifically before the first and after the last matched peak—are {set to zero}.
+These resulting flat boundaries are unavoidable in peak-to-peak alignment but are subsequently discarded by the sparsity optimization, ensuring the final explanation remains physiologically plausible. \end{itemize} \item \textbf{Piecewise-Linear Warping}: For each inter-peak segment and each ECG lead independently, we apply linear interpolation to map the prototype segment to the corresponding query segment.
 This preserves the morphology of individual cardiac cycles while adapting to the query's specific rhythm. \end{enumerate}

 The warping function for segment $k$ between R-peaks is defined as: